 The UO Zero Waste Program is a multi-funded project of the University of Oregon.
 Funding comes from: Facilities Services, the Associated Students of the University of Oregon (through incidental fees), University Housing, Paper Revenue, Charge-outs and a campus vending contract..

-At the UO, recycling has evolved to be a single focus operation.
+At the UO, Zero Waste has evolved to be a single focus operation.
 The structure reflects consistency in supervision, responsibility and authority.
 Being a multi-funded program, everyone has an investment and thus people take ownership of the program.
-Being a program that utilizes student labor, has been an excellent opportunity for students to develop knowledge and leadership skills.
-Many students have left the UO to run other recycling and environmental programs.
-This was an essential component of creating the program.
+Being a program that utilizes student labor, the Zero Waste Program has created an excellent opportunity for students to develop knowledge and leadership skills.
+Many students have left the UO to run other zero waste, recycling and environmental programs.
+Providing student jobs is an essential component of creating the program.

 E.I.C UO Home Facilities Others Contact Us UO Printshop